ASPIRE Coordinator/Licensed Psychologist

 Approach to Therapy

-In my approach to counseling, I draw from interpersonal, psychodynamic, and cognitive theories, while incorporating multicultural and feminist frameworks to gain a better understanding of clients’ experiences.
+In my approach to counseling, I draw from humanistic, interpersonal, psychodynamic, and cognitive theories, while incorporating multicultural and feminist frameworks to gain a better understanding of clients’ experiences.
 These theories help me better understand the socio-cultural, political, and individual factors contributing to clients’ presenting concerns.
 Establishing a strong working alliance with clients is essential in our work.
 This facilitates processing our therapeutic relationship and exploring clients’ attitudes and reactions “in the moment,” in order to examine their behavioral and relational patterns to model new ones.
 I believe that it is also essential to examine the underlying factors and dynamics influencing clients’ behaviors, attitudes, and experiences.
 I also incorporate cognitive techniques as needed with clients as a way to support change.
-I like to acknowledge and promote clients’ empowerement by minimizing the power relationship in the client-counselor interaction and working collaboratively with them.
+I like to acknowledge and promote clients’ empowerment by minimizing the power relationship in the client-counselor interaction and working collaboratively with them.
 Overall, establishing a safe and trusting therapeutic relationship is my primary goal, as I believe that it is a shared component of all theoretical orientations and the key principle on which all other interventions are centered.

 Approach to Supervision